novatorem/ERA-Emergency-Response-Aid/docs/phase2/PB.md

 Elderly

 ####I want
-to search for my symptons
+to search for my symptoms

 ####So that
 I can adminster a solution